ckeditor/ckeditor5-angular/README.md

 ## Supported Angular versions

+Because of the breaking changes in the Angular library output format, the `ckeditor5-angular` package is released in the following versions to support various Angular ecosystems:

+* Versions `1.x.x` &ndash; For **Angular 5-8** applications.
+Support for this version will end when the official support for Angular 8 is dropped (planned date: November 2020).
+* Versions `2.x.x` &ndash; For **Angular 9.1+** applications.
+This version is currently actively supported.

-The integration can be used together with Angular at version `9.1.0` and higher.
-It is an implication of Angular metadata produced for this package by the Angular builder.
-Note that the `package.json` used in the main repository isn't published on NPM (the production one is present in `src/ckeditor/package.json`), so there are only a few peer dependencies to `@angular/core >= 9.0.0`, `@angular/common >= 9.0.0` and `@angular/forms >= 9.0.0` required by this package.
+Note that the `package.json` file used in the main repository isn't published on NPM (the production one is present in `src/ckeditor/package.json`), so there are only a few peer dependencies to `@angular/core >= 9.0.0`, `@angular/common >= 9.0.0` and `@angular/forms >= 9.0.0` required by this package.

-**Note:** For Angular >= 5.0.0 && < 9.0.0 use `ckeditor5-angular@1.x.x` releases.

 ## Contributing